2dukes/PROJ_SSI_2122/tls/tls.md

 ssock.close()
 ```

 Running `python3 handshake.py www.example2020.com`, we see the communication succeeded even though the retrieved subject name in the certificate of the TLS handshake was `www.example.com` instead of `www.example2020.com`.
 But, as we turned off this check, we don't get an error.
-The same doesn't happend if we change the `check_hostname` variable back to `True`.
+The same doesn't happen if we change the `check_hostname` variable back to `True`.

 `handshake.py`